TZstatsADS/Fall2018-Proj3-Sec1-grp1/README.md

 	+ For the entire improved model(XgBoost), we put them into the XGB folder which includes its data folder, doc folder, lib folder, figs folder and output folder.

 **Contribution statement**: ([default](doc/a_note_on_contributions.md))
 + Group Leader: Zehan Wang.
-Built the baseline model, including constructed and modified the feature part,super resolution part and main.rmd file part.
-Mainly responsible for the model training and classification part.
+Built the baseline model, including constructed and modified the feature part,super resolution part ,cross validation part and main.rmd file part.
+Mainly responsible for the model training part.
 + All other team members contributed equally in all stages of this project.
-All team members approve our work presented in this GitHub repository including this contributions statement.
++ All team members approve our work presented in this GitHub repository including this contributions statement.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.